inveniosoftware/docs-invenio-rdm/docs/reference/notifications.md

 #### RecipientFilter

 A recipient filter will get the fully expanded notification and all created recipients.
-The task of the filter is to filter recipients in place, which do not fulfill a certain requirement.c
+The task of the filter is to filter recipients in place, which do not fulfill a certain requirement.

 _UserPreferencesRecipientFilter_